backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

     ![backstage application files structure](../assets/permission/permission-tutorial-backstage-application-initial-structure.png)

-2.  add the new plugin as dependency of your app's backend module:
+2.  add the new plugin as a dependency of your app's backend module:

     ```
     $ yarn workspace app add @internal/plugin-todo-list@^1.0.0